Skip to main content

 030_FEM-Gehaeuse_Wizard.PNG

-1. Align the casing axes to the shafts
+1. Position the casing

-2. Determine the bearing contact surfaces
+2. Determine the foundation nodes

-3. Determine the foundation nodes
+3. Determine the bearing contact surfaces

 040_Orient_casing_axis_to_shaft.PNG